How to overcome hiring bias and other problems with being a women and a women of color.

 This morning I was reading the Harvard Business Review (HBR) and came upon

 Women of Color Get Less Support at Work.
 Here’s How Managers Can Change That, by Zuhairah Washington and Laura Morgan Roberts.

-While reading, it brought me to realize my own experience and ordeal that I have had to experience in the workplace and job searching.
+While reading, it made me realize my own experience and the ordeal that I have had to experience in the workplace and job searching.

-I fully dread every time I go back into the job marketplace or look for a professional growth opportunity.
+I fully dread whenever I return to the job marketplace or look for a professional growth opportunity.
 Each time I average 30-45 "No" and only an average of 3 interviews.
-The no's that I get are the "Thank You for your time applying for..." email within 24 hours of submitting my application.
-To increase my chances of a callback and/or interview throughout the years, I have often changed my last name to a more "Anglo-Saxon" sounding name.
+The no's I get are the "Thank You for your time applying for..." email within 24 hours of submitting my application.
+To increase my chances of a callback and/or interview throughout the years, I have often changed my last name to a more "Anglo-Saxon-sounding name.
 I stopped disclosing my gender, race, and color in all applications.

 Unfortunately, I know I am not alone in this experience.
-Well studied, professional, Latino women go through this and have ugly cried and felt like a loser thru the process.
-And the icing on the cake, get a job, below your capacity, suffer thru microaggressions, double standard, and fighting the Impostor Syndrome.
+Well-studied, professional Latino women go through this and have ugly cried and felt like a loser thru the process.
+And the icing on the cake get a job below your capacity, suffering thru microaggressions, double standards, and fighting the Impostor Syndrome.

-To increase the chances, I also went back to school to finish a long-time goal of completing my Master's Degree, got in lots student loan debt.
+To increase my chances, I also went back to school to finish a long-time goal of completing my Master's Degree and got into lots of student loan debt.
 And guess what?
 I was still NOT ENOUGH!!!!.